WHY FITNESS MOTIVATION FADES: HOW TRACKING YOUR TRAINING KEEPS YOU SHOWING UP (AND ACTUALLY SEE PROGRESS)

 Your Strategy for Long-Term Success

-You don’t need to include all these items all the time.
+You don’t need to include all these items every single time.
 Start small.
-Even just “wow, that was a tough workout” is a good reflection to end the day.
+Even just a “wow, that was a tough workout” is a good reflection to jot down at end the day.
 Just make sure you include something because anything you write can help your future self, and you want to keep setting yourself up for success.

 Starting with your first 30 days.